netdata/netdata/packaging/installer/methods/macos.md

 ## Install Netdata from source

-We don't recommend installing Netdata from source on macOS, as it can be difficult and time-consuming to install dependencies manually.
-However, the
+We don't recommend installing Netdata from source on macOS, as it can be difficult to configure and install dependencies manually.

-To install Netdata from source, first open your terminal of choice and install the Xcode development packages.
+First open your terminal of choice and install the Xcode development packages.

 ```bash
 xcode-select --install
 ```

 Click **Install** on the Software Update popup window that appears.
-Then, use the same terminal session to Homebrew to install Netdata's prerequisites.
+Then, use the same terminal session to use Homebrew to install some of Netdata's prerequisites.

 ```bash
 brew install ossp-uuid autoconf automake pkg-config libuv lz4 json-c openssl@1.1
 ```

-If you want to use the [database engine](../../../database/engine/README.md) to store your metrics, you need to download and install the [Judy library](https://sourceforge.net/projects/judy/) before proceeding further.
+If you want to use the [database engine](../../../database/engine/README.md) to store your metrics, you need to download and install the [Judy library](https://sourceforge.net/projects/judy/) before proceeding compiling Netdata.

 Next, download Netdata from our GitHub repository: